 Pet Vaccines at Farview Veterinary Hospital

 Pet vaccines are an essential part of your furry friend’s health and well-being.
-Just like youths and adults need protection from serious illnesses and diseases, animals require routine vaccinations such as rabies, a shot that is required by law in most counties.
+Animals require routine vaccinations such as rabies, a shot that is required by law in most counties.
 Our veterinarian in Independence, MO, highly recommends that pets get their first set of core vaccines around two months of age.

 This will require several visits over the course of weeks and months initially, and annual boosters may be necessary to maintain maximum efficacy.
 However, your pet is likely to experience fewer illnesses while lessening their chances of developing serious diseases, many of which can be passed along to other animals and even family members.
 Here is what all pet owners need to know about common pet vaccines and their necessity.

 Even indoor cats can be exposed to an array of health problems, particularly in homes where multiple pets reside.
 Kittens will need to have certain vaccinations that are considered essential, and these are referred to as ‘core’ vaccines.
 In addition to rabies protection, felines need to be protected from conditions such as panleukopenia, rhinotrachetis, feline leukemia, and feline calcivirus.

 Non-core vaccines are optional, and our veterinary team may recommend vaccinating cats against parvovirus and bordetella depending on their level of exposure to other pets.
 While the first round of shots will require separate visits, this is an optimal time to let our Independence vet monitor your cats growth and check them over with a comprehensive examination.